ganeshbyte/task-tracker-web/README.md

 -   anyone can create a task.
 -   anyone can see this their existing tasks.
--   anyone can marked their taskl as done.
+-   anyone can marked their task as done.